Top cosy winter pubs

-Give your arms a break from all of those shopping bags and head to Black Boy in Sevenoaks High Street, where you can enjoy a warm fire with a freshly prepared meal and one of their local ales.
+Give your arms a break from all of those shopping bags and head to The Restoration in Sevenoaks High Street, where you can enjoy a warm fire with a freshly prepared meal and one of their local ales.
 Dated back to 1616, this pub manages to stay stylish but also remain traditional, with their large seating area being extremely popular with customers.
 And for those early risers; breakfast is served!
 Fancy smashed avocado on toast?
 Or even some spicy beans and eggs?
-Then you better head down to the Black Boy where you have all this offered to you and more.
-Fire and food at the Black Boy
+Then you better head down to the Restoration where you have all this offered to you and more.
+Fire and food at the Restoration

 With a combination of traditional and contemporary style, The Vine Inn offers a warm conservatory filled with natural light perfect for a daytime visit.
 Head outside to the beautiful walled garden, where you can enjoy the sunshine while feasting on the scrumptious cuisine.
 Whatever the occasion, you are guaranteed good food, comfort and pure relaxation here at The Vine Inn.
 Rewind at The Vine Inn

 After a long walk along the seafront, there is no better place to relax and unwind than at the Royal Hotel.
-Whether you're spending time with family, on a business trip or you want to treat that special someone; the Royal Hotel offers a delicious menu made up of locally sourced ingredients.
+Whether you're spending time with family or you want to treat that special someone; the Royal Hotel offers a delicious menu made up of locally sourced ingredients.
 With cosy fires, a menu which includes many different international and local wines and beers and with a terrace that overlooks the sea, the Royal Hotel promises a visit you will never forget.
 Dining in Deal.